The Ultimate Brother Toner Guide (2025)

 Again, it might be time for a fresh toner cartridge.
 A genuine Brother toner cartridge should not leak unless it has been dropped and the casing is cracked.

-Can you use generic toner in Brother printer?
+Can you use generic toner in a Brother printer?

 We don’t recommend trying to refill a Brother laser toner cartridge.
 Skip refilling ink cartridges, too.
 It’s a messy waste of time and money!